DataScienceUIBK/TriviaHG/README.md

-# TriviaHG: A Dataset for Automatic Hint Generation for Factoid
+# TriviaHG: A Dataset for Automatic Hint Generation for Factoid Questions

 This repository contains folders pertaining to the results and experiments discussed in the paper *TriviaHG: A Dataset for Automatic Hint Generation for Factoid*.
 Below, we provide details regarding the materials available in this repository: